sensella/ushasacademy/index.md

 ## USHASACADEMY
-Ushasacademy is started by Dr.Usharani, Over 25 years of teaching in school and colleges, with a moto to provide best assistance for students to excel in Mathematics.
+Ushasacademy is started by Dr.Usharani with a moto to provide best assistance for students to excel in Mathematics.
+Over 25 years of teaching experience in top school and colleges in Dharmapuri.

-#### New batch starting January 2022, regiter using the link before 25 Dec 2021.
+#### New batch starting January 2022, register using the link before 25 Dec 2021.